 2. Most notably, this attachment style has the ability to stay engaged with their partner when conflict appears.
 In childhood, they have learned, or been helped, to stay engaged when a significant other is highly emotional.

 3. They neither have a strong desire to take off and run, nor do they have a need to go hammer and tongs and get it sorted.
 This person is able to stay engaged with relatively low levels of discomfort or distress.

 4. Basically, a securely attached pperson has learned to trust that the conflict will be talked through and resolved to a point where their emotional comfort will return.

 5. Secure attachment is characterised by a belief that one is worthy of love and caring, and that one is also confident and competent.It is also characterised by viewing others as being dependable and trustworthy, unless their actions provide sound evidence to the contrary.

 6. Furthermore, a securely attached person has the capacity not only to stay with their feelings and the person with whom they are in conflict, but is able to feel sufficiently to recognise needs, desires, insights and values that these feelings are communicating to them.

 7. Thus, a securely attached individual doesn't fear being abandoned during conflict, and doesn't need to run for cover.
 They have the ability to remain intimate and emotionally connected both with themselves and the other person.

 8. The secure person has the confidence to know that conflict is just a process to be worked through, and so their reaction to it emotionally is minimal.
 This leaves them resourceful enough to stay engaged, intimate, and sharing of self as the need arises.

-others while remaining emotionally quite calm.
-However, most people
+emotionally quite calm.
+However, most people have a

 Anxious Insecure Attachment Styles.